levkk/rwf/examples/orm/README.md

 ### Bypassing the ORM

 Sometimes a query is too complicated to be written with an ORM.
-Rum provides a simple "break glass" functionality to pass in arbitrary queries and map them to a model:
+Rwf provides a simple "break glass" functionality to pass in arbitrary queries and map them to a model:

 ```rust
 let users = User::find_by_sql(